Blog

 • Variable expenses (food, transport, discretionary spending)

-A simple way to estimate capacity is to look at your average spending across the last 1–3 months.
+A practical way to estimate capacity is to review spending from the past one to three months.

 How much should you pay yourself first?

-A common starting point is saving around 10–20% of income, but this depends on your circumstances.
-If that feels unrealistic, you can start smaller — even $20–$50 per pay — and increase gradually.
+Some people aim to save around 10–20% of their income, but the appropriate amount depends on your circumstances.
+If that level feels unrealistic, starting smaller — even $20–$50 per pay — may help build the habit over time.

-You can also use popular budgeting frameworks, such as the 50/30/20 rule:
+You can also explore popular budgeting frameworks such as the 50/30/20 rule:

 https://www.credit24.com.au/blog/50-30-20-budget-rule

-If you're working with limited income, this may also help:
+If you’re working with limited income, this guide may help:

 https://www.credit24.com.au/blog/how-to-budget-and-save-money-on-a-low-income